Yufanggg/BayesianSurivivalShrinkage/README.md

 ![alt text](./Image/FDR_sim_50.png)

 - The $MSE_p$ for predicted survival probability:
-Is that necessary to use cross-validation in the simulating data?
+?? *Is that necessary to use cross-validation in the simulation data?*
 **Using many rounds of simulations would be enough**.

 ## Results on the real-world data:
 The propsed method was also [validated on real-world data](./Real_data_Analysis.Rmd).
 See the model evaluation results as following:

+## Plan
+1. To compare with vs. without shrinkage;
+2. To look at the data;
+doner type * doner sex (exist) doner sex * doner age (within doner type: less sure)

+1. start with strafied datasets (i.e., DBD, DCD for both strata) After being straftied, What are all interactions with donor sex within DBD.

+C index, brier score (test data)